dojoteef/glas/README.md

 ## Future Work

-Currently, the hyperparameter tuning was implemented with a manual search approach, which has proved suboptimal.
-Due to the lengthy effort involved in tuning hyperparamaters, an immediate follow up to this paper will add an automated approach to hyperparameter tuning, utilizing one of the following: grid search, random search, or Bayesian optimization.

-An additional avenue of research is to minimize the plausibility of the canvas at each time step.
+A future avenue of research is to minimize the plausibility of the canvas at each time step.
 Basically, the idea is to have the likelihood that the canvas is sampled from the true distribution be as high as possible at each time step.
 The goal is to have a hierarchy of representation, such that each time step represents the addition of a single feature or a set of features.

-Finally, as the model applies attention over the latent space, it should be well suited to text datasets.
-A future avenue of research is applying the model to such a dataset, as well as visualizing the output of the model at each time step.
+Additionally, as the model applies attention over the latent space, it should be well suited to text datasets.
+A goal is to apply the model to such a dataset and visualize the output of the model at each time step.

 ## References